icy/blog/README.md

 and though admitted no root cause/fix has been found.
 An easy work-around is to run the daemon with some cpu limit

 ```
-exec dbus-launch  cpulimit -l 40 enlightenment_star
+exec dbus-launch  cpulimit -l 40 enlightenment_start
 ```

 Using 30 or lower number will not work.
-It will force Enlightenment to behave the weird way: Starting with 20, it's impossible to login.
-With 30, can log in, slowly, and when the desktop environment is locked (ie when I'm away from my laptop for 5 minutes), the login screen will lead to another login screen , and it ends up with some wayland or alike windows inside enlightenment :) That's the best bugt I've found.
-I think I took a picture of this but yeah, after switching to `-l 40` everything works fine and I haven't had time to play with 30 another time.
+It will force Enlightenment to behave crazily: Starting with 20, it's impossible to login.
+With 30, (I) can log in, slowly, and when the desktop environment is locked (ie when I'm away from my laptop for 5 minutes), the login screen will lead to another login screen , and it ends up with some wayland or alike windows inside enlightenment :) That's the best bug I've found.
+I think I took a picture of this but yeah, after switching to `-l 40` everything works fine and I haven't forgotten the issue with 30.

 ## Firefox